Health Care Department Operations Manual

 • When the use or disclosure is otherwise specifically permitted by law including, for example, the voluntary reporting to the U.S. Food and Drug Administration of adverse events related to drug products or medical device problems.

-• A coroner or medical examiner for the purpose of identifying a deceased person, determining a cause of death, or conducting other duties authorized by law pursuant to the SHIPM, Section 2.2.1, Decedents.
+• A coroner or medical examiner for the purpose of identifying a deceased person, determining a cause of death, or conducting other duties authorized by law pursuant to the HCDOM, Section 2.2.13, Handling Protected Health and Personally Identifiable Information.

-• Health oversight activities authorized by law, including audits; civil, criminal, or administrative investigations, prosecutions, or actions; and licensing or disciplinary actions.
+• Health oversight activities authorized by law, including audits; civil, criminal, or administrative investigations, prosecutions, or actions; and licensing or disciplinary actions pursuant to the HCDOM, Section 2.2.16, Health Oversight.

 • Judicial or administrative proceedings, in response to an order of a court, a valid subpoena, search warrant, or other lawful process unless prohibited or otherwise limited by federal or state law applicable to the program or activity requirements.

-• Limited law enforcement purposes, to the extent authorized by applicable federal or state law, CCHCS workforce members may report certain injuries or wounds; provide information to identify or locate a suspect, victim, or witness; alert law enforcement of a death because of criminal conduct; and provide information which constitutes evidence of criminal conduct on CCHCS premises.
+• Limited law enforcement purposes, to the extent authorized by applicable federal or state law, CCHCS workforce members may report certain injuries or wounds; provide information to identify or locate a suspect, victim, or witness; alert law enforcement of a death because of criminal conduct; and provide information which constitutes evidence of criminal conduct on CCHCS premises pursuant to the HCDOM, Section 2.2.13, Handling Protected Health and Personally Identifiable Information.

 • Organ procurement organizations or other entities engaged in procuring, banking, or transplantation of cadaver organs, eyes, or tissue for the purpose of facilitating transplantation.